Can We Run Out Of Fish Oil?

 • Understand how much fish are caught each year

-With these three facts, the government of Peru maintains a stable and long-term fish population.
+With these three facts, the fisheries authorities maintain a stable and long-term fish population.
 And we can continue to get a steady supply of fish oil year after year.

-The government of Peru does not care if the price of fish oil supplements go up.
+The regulatory bodies do not care if the price of fish oil supplements go up.
 They only care that a steady population is maintained over a period of decades.

 This is inconvenient, if you need fish oil pills to maintain your health.